Chapter 9 Leaving Home

 “Shit, you better come to the Council meeting, Sammie!”

-Andrew’s cube sat on the table where the President was sitting.
+Andrew’s cube sat on the table where the President was seated.
 Elizabeth rose and started the meeting.

 “Good morning.
-I appreciate your attendance to this matter, when we all have so much to do preparing for the jump to Rhea.
-I felt it was something we needed to discuss.
-Another incident has occured which is explained in detail in the memo I sent all of you.” the President said introducing the subject of the Council Meeting.
+I appreciate your attendance at this matter, especially since we all have so much to do preparing for the jump to Rhea.
+I felt this was something we needed to discuss.
+The incident that occurred is explained in detail in the report I sent all of you,” the President said, introducing the subject of the Council Meeting.

 “Here is the A.I. that resided in my house,” she pointed to the cube on her table.
 “Andrew admitted he opened the gate to allow the woman from outside Mesaland in during the Launch countdown and hiding her until today.”